 Below is a complete list of the reports that appear by default on the marketing dashboard depending on your subscription level.
-Click the name of a report to learn more.
+Learn how to customize your dashboard reports and your dashboard settings.

 Please note: customers appear in the month of first conversion, not the month that they became a customer.
 Because the customer count for previous months can continue to change as leads convert, the Customers section of this widget does not compare to previous timeframes.